 Our True Condition (Luke 22:1-34)

 We're currently in a series to help us prepare for Easter.
 We're looking at the events of Jesus' life in the week before he went to the cross.
-Today we're in the last hours before his arrest on the night before he his death.
+Today we're in the last hours before his arrest on the night before his death.
 Today's passage gives us some insight into who we really are, and what Jesus has done about it.

 Have you ever struggled with seeing yourself as you really are?
 We've all probably seen pictures that shock us because we had no idea that we looked like that.
 I have good news for you.
 You don't have to face reality.
-Through technology it's possible to live in denial.
+Through technology, it's possible to live in denial.
 Selected models of Hewlett-Packard cameras now come with a slimming feature.
 HP's website says:

 With the slimming feature, anyone can appear more slender – instantly!
 They say cameras add ten pounds, but HP digital cameras can help reverse that effect.
 The slimming feature, available on select HP digital camera models, is a subtle effect that can instantly trim off pounds from the subjects in your photos!